akuchins/fluent-plugin-redshift-anton/README.md

 + `file_type` : file format of the source data.  `csv`, `tsv`, `msgpack` or `json` are available.

 + `delimiter` : delimiter of the source data.
-This option will be ignored if `file_type` is specified.
+This option will be automatically set if `file_type` is specified.

 + `buffer_type` : buffer type.